Irish clans: Modern opinion

 According to the writers of Ulster: An Illustrated History, there is evidence for the Ulaid who are referred to as the Erainn by some genealogists which is also the name given on Ptolemy's map of Ireland which dates from the second century AD for the Iverni who lived in County Cork, as well as being the origin of the name for Ireland.
 The centre of the Ulaid's land was in the Diocese of Down.
-The main population group of the Ulaid was the Cruthin whose territory was in the Diocese of Connor and Dromore.
-There is also evidence for the Loígis in Leinster and the Cíarraige in Munster who also belong to this group and it is possible that their ancestors in Ireland were pre-Celtic.
+The main population group of the Ulaid was the Cruthin, whose territory was in the Diocese of Connor and Dromore.
+There is also evidence for the Loígis in Leinster and the Cíarraige in Munster, who also belong to this group, and it is possible that their ancestors in Ireland were pre-Celtic.
 It is also possible to identify from Ptolemy's map the Dál Riata of County Antrim who later founded a powerful kingdom in Argyll, Scotland.
-The 11th century Lebor Gabála Érenn or Book of the Invasions of Ireland, describes a series of failed invasions of Ireland before settlement in the 8th century.
-However, by the 8th century battles in Ireland were not between the natives and invaders but between tribes and dynasties for control of different parts of the island.
-Donnchadh Ó Corráin put the evidence for the Irish naitional identity back to the 7th century emphasising the impact that Christianity had on the people there.
+The 11th-century Lebor Gabála Érenn or Book of the Invasions of Ireland, describes a series of failed invasions of Ireland before settlement in the 8th century.
+However, by the 8th century, battles in Ireland were no longer between the natives and invaders but between tribes and dynasties for control of different parts of the island.
+Donnchadh Ó Corráin put the evidence for the Irish national identity back to the 7th century, emphasising the impact that Christianity had on the people there.

 In 1002, the Uí Néill lost the high kingship of Ireland to the leader of the Dal gCais or Dalcassians, Brian Boru.
-It was during the century of declining Uí Néill dominance that surnames first started being used in Ireland.
-This meant that Ireland was one of the first countries in Europe to start using surnames.
-Descendants of Niall of the Nine Hostages, who was the ancestor of the Uí Néill dynasty, include people with the surnames O'Boyle, O'Connor and O'Donnell.
+It was during the century of declining Uí Néill dominance that surnames first began to be used in Ireland.
+This meant that Ireland was among the first countries in Europe to start using surnames.
+Descendants of Niall of the Nine Hostages, the ancestor of the Uí Néill dynasty, include people with the surnames O'Boyle, O'Connor, and O'Donnell.
 From the Dal gCais or Dalcassians came the surnames O'Brien and Kennedy.